-The Board of Directors has re-assessed the fair value of property rights over the land that the Group holds as of 31 December 2019, determined by reference to an opinion provided by independent professional valuer.
-The determination of fair value considers publicly available data and comparable recent market transactions on an arm's length basis, together with the analysis and experience of the local real estate market and information provided by the Company.

-On this basis, the Directors concluded that the carrying amount of the above-mentioned right-of-use assets of €59,913,561 approximates the fair value at the reporting date and that accordingly no adjustment is required in these financial statements.

-The revaluation increase of €16,957,752 (gross of tax) recognised in other comprehensive income is determined after deducting the carrying amount of the right-ofuse asset of €42,955,809 from the aggregate of €59,913,561.
+Based upon publicly available data and comparable recent market transactions on an arm's length basis, together with the analysis and experience of the local real estate market and information provided by the Company, it is the professional opinion of the independent valuer that the market value of the above-mentioned right-of-use assets, as at the 31 December 2017, amounts cumulatively to €59,913,561.
+The revaluation increase of €16,957,752 (gross of tax) recognised in other comprehensive income is thus determined after deducting the carrying amount of the right-of-use asset of €42,955,809 from the aggregate of €59,913,561.